slowernews/wisdom-tldr/README.md

 > *'Presence is confidence without arrogance, grounded enthusiasm and comfortable behavior.
 Authenticity can't be faked.'*

 Confidence is a result, not a requirement

-Your belief that you are not good enough, that you will never find a woman as good as your current girlfriend, or that other men will be able to care for her and satisfy her better than you will

-impostor syndrome
 -->

 > *'Controlling the impression that you make on others takes a large amount of cognitive bandwidth and everything will appear as fake.'*